Fall 2014 Course Offerings

 MONDAY / WEDNESDAY / FRIDAY SECTIONS

-This class involves intense writing and considerable reading.
-It is designed to prepare you for the challenges of writing in the languages of academic and other forms of social discourse.
+This class is designed to prepare you for the challenges of writing in the languages of academic and other forms of social discourse.
 You will be responsible for producing multiple drafts of each writing assignment, and for making substantial revisions to each as needed.
 You will also work on honing the mechanics of your prose at the sentence level, acquiring active academic reading skills, and broadening your vocabulary.
 The guiding principle for the course is that what we write about and how we write it matters.
 In “Popular Music and Politics,” we will investigate subjects that may find us debating such questions as: “Why do the meanings of some words appear to change, depending on who is saying them?”
-“What might something so basic, so essential, as the music we listen to reveal about our social class?”
+“What might something so basic, so essential, as the music we listen to reveal about our social class or political beliefs?”
 “Can mere ideas, or products of thought, ever be harmful enough to warrant regulation?”
-These are some of the starting points for much stimulating critical thought, and written response, we will undertake together this semester.
+These are some of the starting points for much stimulating critical thinking and writing we will undertake together this semester.